MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 comments: true
 ---

-We are going to do a penetration test of a nice machine from hackthebox.eu called bank.
-I made it in company of my work mate [last](http://blog.notso.pro "last") in about 5 hours.
-This machine hasn't been so hard, but we had few problems to understand how to unlock the way to cross.
+This is a penetration test for a machine from hackthebox.eu called bank.
+It was made in about 5 hours through my  coworker’s company [last](http://blog.notso.pro "last").
+This machine has not been  difficult to hack but at the beginning, we did not know how to proceed so through trial and error and we successfully hacked the machine.
-The only information we received were the name of the machine
+The only information we received was the name of the machine.

 ````
 bank
 ````